Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - 802.11n standard use RIFS & Block Acknowledgement (mandatory in 802.11n).
 RIFS is used only when Block ACK is enabled.
 When Block ACK are used, data frames of a CFB may send consecutively without interruption by ACK.
 At the end of CFB, Tx Station will simply send BAR (BlockACKRequest) & receiving a single Block Acknowledgement (BA).
 - In actual 802.11n application RIFS is not used due to Aggregation with Block ACK getting more advantages.
 - 802.11ac and later standards **do not use RIFS**.
+- **RIFS is used specifically between frame transmissions by the same AP or station to improve efficiency in certain high-throughput scenarios.**

 **⭕ Main Uses of RIFS:**